Lee Yoon-ji: Career

 Lee made her acting debut in 2003 on the MBC sitcom Nonstop 4.
-She has since starred in many small screen projects such as Pure 19 (KBS, 2004), Princess Hours (MBC, 2006), King Sejong the Great (KBS, 2008), Dream High (KBS, 2011), The King 2 Hearts (MBC, 2012), and The Great Seer (SBS, 2012).
+She has since starred in many small screen projects such as Pure 19 (KBS, 2004), Princess Hours (MBC, 2006), The Great King, Sejong (KBS, 2008), Dream High (KBS, 2011), The King 2 Hearts (MBC, 2012), and The Great Seer (SBS, 2012).

 The same year she was hosting the entertainment news program Entertainment Weekly on KBS, Lee was also partnered with Super Junior member Kang-in in season 1 of the reality show We Got Married.
 She made her theater debut in the 2010 Korean staging of the Pulitzer Prize-winning play Proof.

 In 2011 Lee landed her first big-screen leading role in romantic comedy Couples.

 She, Danny Park and Kim Eui-sung starred in 992, a 13-minute film made by Wonsuk Chin using the iPhone 4S.
 The short, which premiered at the 2012 Macworld and was streamed on YouTube, is named after the New Balance running shoes favored by the late Apple CEO Steve Jobs.

 Lee stepped in to host the SBS talk show Healing Camp, Aren't You Happy for one episode, after the father of friend and agency mate Han Hye-jin died in November 2012.

 From 2013 to 2014, Lee played one of the leading roles in Wang's Family, an ensemble family drama that received high ratings, peaking at 48.3%.
 She next starred in police procedural Dr. Frost (2014) and romantic comedy Ex-Girlfriends' Club.

 Personal life

+Marriage and family

 Lee married a dentist on September 27, 2014, at the 63 Building in Yeouido, Seoul.

 On October 7, 2015, Lee gave birth to their daughter.

+Religion

+A devout Roman Catholic who attends Mass every Sunday, Lee said in an interview in 2010: "Faith is a joyful thing for me, and it's a normal part of everyday life.
+I can't explain my particular experience of faith, and I always feel God's presence."
+Her baptismal name is Maria.
+In 2014, Lee was chosen as the ambassador for the Catholic Film Festival, and was one of 50 Catholic celebrities who appeared in the 2014 music video for the digital single "Koinonia" to commemorate Pope Francis' visit to South Korea.